 Steve Niva teaches International Politics and Middle East Studies at the Evergreen State College in Olympia, Washington.
-His primary areas of research and writing include the Israeli-Palestinian conflict; U.S. foreign policy in the Middle East; asymmetric warfare, counterinsurgency and political violence; and critical sovereignty studies.
-He has written for and served on the editorial board of Middle East Report magazine (www.merip.org), and his recent writings have also appeared in Middle East Policy, Foreign Policy in Focus (www.fpif.org), Peace Review, Middle East International, Al-Ahram Weekly, The Seattle Times, The Seattle Post-Intelligencer, Common Dreams, and Counterpunch, among others.
+His primary areas of research and writing include contemporary Middle East politics; U.S. foreign policy in the Middle East; asymmetric warfare and political violence; and the Israeli-Palestinian conflict.
+He has written for and served on the editorial board of Middle East Report magazine (www.merip.org), and his recent writings have also appeared in Security Dialogue, Middle East Policy, Foreign Policy in Focus (www.fpif.org), Peace Review, Middle East International, Al-Ahram Weekly, The Seattle Times and Counterpunch, among others.

-He teaches programs that address questions about the relationship between politics, social justice, violence and history, with a particular focus on the Middle East, but also on broader international political developments.
+He teaches classes and programs that address the relationship between politics, violence and history, with a particular focus on the Middle East, but also on broader international political topics, including globalization and the transformation of war.
 Every three years he teaches a program that includes a study abroad component (Spring Quarter) to Egypt and Turkey.

-Fall, Winter with Spring 2014-15: TBA: Middle East Studies program with Spring Study Abroad to Turkey and Egypt.
+Fall, Winter with Spring 2014-15: Landscapes of Faith and Power in the Eastern Mediterranean.
+Middle East Studies program with Spring Study Abroad to Turkey and Egypt.

 Fall/Winter 2013-14: Alternatives to Capitalist Globalization.
 This program will explore and critically analyze the diverse social movements and alternative visions for creating more just global and national institutions and societies.

 Spring, 2013: Beyond Protest: New Theories and Practices of Political Action.
 This program will explore the theory and practice of new forms of oppositional political action that go beyond familiar modes of public protest.